 \section{Conclusions}

-We have presented an axiomatic study of the method developed by Noothigattu et al. \cite{noothigattu2018voting} for automating ethical AI decision making under different notions of dominance.
+In this paper, we extended the study of the method introduced by \cite{noothigattu2018voting} for automating ethical AI decision-making under different notions of dominance.
 According to one of those notions, an alternative is better than another if a majority prefers it.
 According to the other notion, an alternative is dominant if it is better positioned than the other alternatives in most rankings.
-At first sight, the dominance relations here introduced, seem more intuitive and natural.
+At first sight, the dominance relations here introduced, seem very intuitive and natural.
 The fact that the same alternative is chosen under ours and \cite{noothigattu2018voting} notions of dominance justifies the choice of that alternative.
 We see, thus, this work as a contribution to the solution of the AI alignment problem in ethical decision-making.\\

-We showed that, depending on how we learn the preferences of the voters, there are many well known voting rules that behave well, in the sense that they select the most dominating alternatives.
-Moreover, it is only necessary to find the alternative with a maximum defined parameter (depending on the distribution used to learn the model).
+We showed that, depending on how we learn the preferences of the voters, there are many well-known voting rules that behave well, in the sense that they select the most dominating alternatives.
+Moreover, it is only necessary to find the alternative with an optimum defined parameter (depending on the distribution used to learn the model).
 When we use `natural' distributions for the permutation process we do not need to distinguish between dominance notions.
-Another important property is stability, which amounts to the consistence of choices across different sets of alternatives.
+Another important property is stability, which amounts to the consistency of choices across different sets of alternatives.
 For example, an autonomous vehicle is likely to face potentially infinite scenarios, and we want decisions to be similar in similar scenarios.
-We found again that are many voting rules verifying this property.\\
+We found again that there are many voting rules verifying this property.\\

-Our work yields stronger results than those in \cite{noothigattu2018voting}.
-While the alternatives selected are the same using theirs and our dominance notions, we obtain them under voting rules satisfying different sets of properties.
-This is useful since this unifies the arguments that can be used to justify the choice of a given alternative.\\

-We consider this paper as a contribution to the axiomatization of theory of the aggregation of permutations.
+We consider this paper also as a contribution to the theory of aggregation of permutations.
 Its full development in this light may help to overcome classical problems of aggregation theory.\\